WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

+For more information about writing for a global audience, see {[What is internationalization, localization, and translation?](https://make.wordpress.org/docs/style-guide/general-guidelines/global-audience/#what-is-internationalization-localization-and-translation).

 ## labeled, labeling

 Use one *l*, not two.
 Not *labelled* or *labelling*.